-"Whoever has a lifeskill to use is better than one who just has wealth.
-When the money disappears, when one just spends their time eating at home and getting fat and does nothing else, one, in the end, has nothing.
+"Whoever has a life skill to use is better than one who just has wealth.
+When the money disappears, when one just spends his time eating at home and getting fat and does nothing else, one, in the end, has nothing.
 For me, because I have a set of skills, you can give me an egg today, and tomorrow I'll give you a chicken."

 "What have you learned from being a curator at the Cairo Geniza?"